-Date: Contact us *maximum 1 month* prior to book a date for this tour.
+Date: Contact us *maximum 1 month* prior to book this tour.

 Difficulty: Accessible for those of all ages and abilities.